piegope/doc/docs/en/kb/remote-desktop-manager/how-to-articles/keepass-plugin-installation-rds.md

 Whenever {{ en.RDM }} is started and it detects a new default.cfg file, a dialog window will appear.

 By selecting Use new configuration (lose mine), the user's configuration is simply overwritten.
-If you only wish to update the {{ en.RDM }} license key after a renewal, choose ***Retrieve new registration only***
+If you only wish to update the {{ en.RDM }} license key after a renewal, choose ***Retrieve new registration only***.